scality/Zenko/docs/docsource/operation/Architecture/index.rst

 a common namespace of data and associated metadata, with Kubernetes managing individual servers, spinning services up and down in response to emergent conditions.

+These services and their likely use cases are described in the sections that follow.

 .. toctree::